f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 - identify false positives and perform policy changes to remedy
 - deploy NGINX App Protect on an existing NGINX Plus instance
 - deploy NGINX App Protect in Kubernetes using modern apps methodologies
-- Review NGINX App Protect API Security
+- review NGINX App Protect API Security

 Each of the modules in this lab are independent and can be performed in any order.